Financial Poise

 Other Management Considerations

 Typically, a prospective buyer will ask what the current management team brings to the transaction.
-A team of leaders that have developed the culture within the company, with defined management responsibilities and accountability, will enhance the value of the company to buyers.
+A team of leaders that have developed the culture within the company, with defined management responsibilities and accountability, will enhance the company’s value to buyers.
 If the leadership roles are centralized, it could have the opposite effect.
-The leadership role also extends to the market.
-Relationships with customers, professional advisors and knowledge of the industry are all essential for the business to continue to prosper over time under a new owner.

 • Will the corporate knowledge and personal relationships continue if the owner or other key managers depart once a transaction closes?